MR-DHRUV/HTML-Dom-Validator/src/Components/info.md

-## **HTML Validation Language**
-The HTML Validation Language (HVL) allows you to define rules for validating the DOM structure of HTML documents.
-It provides a simple syntax to specify elements, attributes, and validation conditions.
-Below are the rules and syntax for using HVL.

 #### 1. Element Declaration

 Specify the element name followed by its attributes in parentheses.
 If an element has no attributes, use empty parentheses.